GabrielKropp/bac-a-sable/firewalld.md

 * Des ports spécifiques
 * Voire des rules custom (rich rules)

+# Le point de vue RedHat : firewalld VS iptables VS nftables
+The following is a brief overview in which scenario you should use one of the following utilities:

+* firewalld: Use the firewalld utility for simple firewall use cases.
+The utility is easy to use and covers the typical use cases for these scenarios.
+* nftables: Use the nftables utility to set up complex and performance-critical firewalls, such as for a whole network.
+* iptables: The iptables utility on Red Hat Enterprise Linux uses the nf_tables kernel API instead of the legacy back end.
+The nf_tables API provides backward compatibility so that scripts that use iptables commands still work on Red Hat Enterprise Linux.
+For new firewall scripts, Red Hat recommends to use nftables.

 ### Zones par défaut :
 * drop : le niveau de confiance le plus bas.
 Toutes les connexions entrantes sont interrompues sans réponse et seules les connexions sortantes sont possibles.
 * block : similaire à ce qui précède, mais au lieu de simplement interrompre les connexions, les demandes entrantes sont rejetées avec un message icmp-host-prohibited ou icmp6-adm-prohibited.